 What to Eat on the DASH Diet

-Processed foods — frozen meals, chips, crackers and other snack foods — contain a significant amount of sodium, so it's best to stay away from most of these foods, or to at least make sure you're reading nutrition labels with a careful eye.
+Processed foods — frozen meals, chips, crackers and other snack foods — often contain a significant amount of sodium, per the Cleveland Clinic, so it's best to stay away from most of these foods or at least make sure you're reading nutrition labels with a careful eye.

-Always choose unsalted or lightly salted nuts at the grocery store.
-Do the same with canned beans.
-Buying dried beans is ideal, but they can be time-consuming to cook.
-When choosing canned beans, always grab the low-sodium version and rinse them before eating to knock the sodium level down further.
-You should aim to eat nuts, seeds and legumes at least three times per week.
+And make sure canned goods don't contain added sodium, per the Cleveland Clinic.
+Take, for instance, beans: Buying dried beans is ideal, but they can be time-consuming to cook.
+So when choosing canned beans, always grab the low-sodium version and rinse them before eating to knock the salt content down further.

 - Chicken breast